Rules & Forms

 15. Locking Through: Participants are allowed to “lock” through to access to desired water, assuming that water is legally accessbile to all participants.
 It will be each angler/teams responsibility to know the official “lock times” and manage their time on the water accordingly.

 16. Alcoholic beverages or drug use: The use of alcoholic beverages or Illegal drugs during tournament hours.
-(Including before and after weigh-in) (Will be cause for Immediate Disqualification from any and all Heartland Anglers Tournaments.)
+(Will be cause for Immediate Disqualification from any and all Heartland Anglers Tournaments.)

 18. Blast Off: Blast off position will be determined by draw or registration.
 There will be no Shot-Gun starts.